andywingate/Create-RapidStart/README.md

 In input CSV that the code reads is included : FA.csv

 The output files are FA.xml and FA.rapidstart - to open the rapidstart file just use 7zip or WinRAR

+# Why?

+Excel has a limit of just over 1 million rows, rapidstart files have no such limit and are much smaller!